Software Secured Company Logo.

 • Organizations need to be aware of the risks associated with OSINT and take steps to protect their sensitive information.

-We live in the age of the internet where information is at your fingertips or a click away.
+We live in the age of the internet, where information is at your fingertips or a click away.
 There’s no doubt knowledge is power but knowledge can also be used as a weapon to harm.
 In this post, we’ll talk about one such category that gives power but also brings risks - Open-source Intelligence (OSINT).
 Threat actors can use OSINT to gather a wealth of information about their targets, which can be used to launch highly targeted and effective attacks.
 This is why you need to be aware of the potential risks associated with OSINT and learn to protect your data with OSINT.
 Discover how protecting your organization with open-source intelligence OSINT can enhance your security measures.

 We’ll first understand what OSINT is, then see how OSINT is used for different intentions by penetration testers and threat actors.
 And finally, discuss some steps that can be taken to further secure your organization with the help of OSINT.